 Before you start investing in any of the European P2P lending platforms, I suggest you check out my comparison of the best European P2P lending platforms.

 My first impressions of Grupeer’s P2P lending platform

 Grupeer is a traditional P2P lending platform that matches borrowers and lenders.
 The lenders deposit money on the platform, select the business loans they want to fund (manually or through autoinvest) and then receive interest on the loan.
 In the case of Grupeer, the borrowers are only businesses and the lenders can be both individuals and businesses.

-Using the Grupeer platform it is evident the loan amounts are bigger than platforms offering consumer loans.
-This also means that there’s fewer loans, although there’s still plenty of opportunity to diversify your investment across different loans.
+Using the Grupeer platform it is clear the loan amounts are bigger than platforms offering consumer loans.
+This also means that there are fewer loans, although there’s still plenty of opportunities to diversify your investment across different loans.

-The sign-up process was very easy and efficient and took 3 days in total from I registered, deposited money, my account was verified and the money was on my account ready to invest:
+The sign-up process was very easy and efficient and took 3 days in total from I registered, deposited money, my account was verified and the money was in my account ready to invest: